pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_overview.md

 ### Use Carthage

-Add PubNub to your Cartfile and build:
+Install Carthage, add PubNub to your Cartfile, build/update, embed the framework, and import headers.

 ```
 `1github "pubnub/objective-c" ~> 4